Ensembl/schemas/doc/source/specifications.rst

 Data formats
 @@@@@@@@@@@@

-* Endpoints will return at minimum Protocol Buffers or JSON, both where possible
+* Endpoints will return at minimum Protobuf3 or JSON, both where possible
 * JSON Schema will be used to define valid reponses for endpoints returning JSON
 * Where applicable responses will use full ontology namespaces